 Kelley speaks of abuse in this context mainly because he sees the upsurge in people describing themselves as victims to be directly related to contemporary shifts in the politics of the generational.
 Only now, in the age of normative narcissism, has it become possible to recognize that a certain abuse took place; at the same time, telling one’s story as a victim of abuse has become the prevailing alternative to the patricide narrative.
 Both narratives deal with the same conflict, but they have different ways of incorporating it into the teller’s subjectivity.
 The subject, however, bears no responsibility for the intergenerational drama and is therefore not implicated in it as a perpetrator, as Oedipus was.
 Instead, the subject is implicated as a victim, but also as his or her own victim, as the victim of his or her own weakness—like the eternally overtaxed Narcissus, who can never fully resemble his mirror image.
 The first point concerns the reality of the previously overlooked abuse, while the second has to do with the fact that, as cultural material, this narrative is also popular among those who have never been abused; they too belong to the same cultural and historical type.

-There are two types of child abuse that have recently been uncovered and widely discussed in Germany, and both had previously been disguised as pedagogical measures.7 The first involves cases of classic repression.
+There are two types of child abuse that have recently been uncovered and widely discussed in Germany, and both had previously been disguised as pedagogical measures.[footnote In Germany in 2010 and 2011, a series of cases of systematic and epidemic child abuse were discussed with a great deal of publicity.
+They were alleged to have occurred since World War II in two very different places: repressive educational institutions, especially those of the Catholic Church but of other churches as well, and elite liberal boarding schools like the Odenwaldschule, which subscribed to liberal, progressive educational ideals.]
+The first involves cases of classic repression.
 Such cases have always been recognized as scandalous; priests and teachers who beat their students and the humiliating rituals designed to demean rebellious underlings are well known as the basis of poisonous pedagogy.
 They are covered up, of course, so they are difficult to expose, but they are covered up precisely because they are easily recognizable as offenses.
 However, the cases of sexual abuse are a different matter.
 The actual facts of these cases were often well known.
 In reaction to the cases revealed at the Odenwaldschule, people who were there or at similar institutions commonly commented that “Oh, everybody knew that was happening.”
 And it’s clear that there were quite a few people who really did know about many cases of sexual abuse, yet they didn’t express any outrage because they literally couldn’t categorize these incidents.
 They couldn’t understand them because the abuse was embedded in seemingly liberating rituals of closeness between teachers and pupils.
 Clearly, the cultural structure of this kind of abuse was not yet familiar, while today it is widely known.
 This cultural structure is premised on narcissism and the neoliberal world of participatory consumption and constant stimulation in the same way that poisonous pedagogy and the old practitioners of corporal punishment are related to Oedipus and classic, old school repression.
 At its core, this kind of sexual abuse does not involve preventing one from doing or being something, as repression does, but stimulating and animating against one’s will.
 Rather than suppress activity, it refuses to allow passivity.

 How, then, are we to interpret artists attempting to let themselves be defined by historical role models?
 Isn’t the choosing or rediscovering of obscure role models a dialectical synthesis of two unsatisfying antitheses—a way out of having to choose between poor alternatives?
 If I belong neither to my parents (the master who actually shaped and/or trained me) nor exclusively to myself (which would mean falling into the terrorizing loop of narcissism), then it seems like a clever trick to enter a tradition that functions—like parents and like authority—as an external source of instructions and judgments, but one that I have personally selected.
 I myself choose to be defined in this way, I invent my own tradition, and I use my own criteria to fashion my own brand of nobility—one to which I ultimately wish to be heir.